-In this issue of the DIY finishing series we want to show you how easy it can be to attach a needlepoint piece into a tote bag.
-This needlepoint finishing can actually be implemented in any textile with similar texture/rigidity like denim jackets, purses, etc.
+In this issue of the DIY finishing tutorials we want to show you how easy it can be to attach a needlepoint piece into a tote bag.
+This needlepoint finishing idea can actually be implemented in any textile with similar texture/rigidity like denim jackets, purses, etc.

 We analyzed 3 methods to embellish a tote bag with needlepoint each one with its complexity and different results.
 In this post we explain the pros and cons of each one of them!